HumanSignal/label-studio/docs/source/guide/start.md

 -->
 ## Run Label Studio with an external domain name

-If you want multiple people to collaborate on a project, you might want to run Label Studio with an external domain name.
+If you want multiple users to collaborate on a project, you can run Label Studio with an external domain name.

 To do that, use the `host` parameter when you start Label Studio.
-These parameters ensure that the correct URLs are created when importing resource files (images, audio, etc) and generating labeling tasks.
+These parameters ensure that the correct URLs are created when importing resource files (images, audio, and so on) and generating labeling tasks.

-There are several possible ways to run Label Studio with an external domain name.
+Use the following way to run Label Studio with an external domain name:

 - Replace the `host` parameter in the file which you specified with `--config` option.
 If you don't use `--config` then edit `label_studio/utils/schema/default_config.json` in the Label Studio package directory.
 - Specify the parameters when you start Label Studio: `label-studio start --host http://your.domain.com/ls-root`.